 All plants exhibit alternation of generations and alternate between haploid and diploid organisms.
 To complete the sexual cycle the haploid organism must produce gametes that unite to form the zygote.
 That is, among all the haploid cells that are produced as a result of cell divisions of a haploid spore, some of the cells are endowed with special capabilities that allow them to encounter and interact with another gamete to form a zygote.
 Similarly, of all the diploid cells derived from the zygote, some, called a ‘spore mother cells’, are endowed with the ability to undergo meiosis to produce haploid cells, spores, that grow into haploid individuals..
 Note that meiosis does NOT produce gametes, rather it produces spores that are dispersed and develop into haploid plants.
 The diploid plant that produces spore mother cells and spores is called a ‘sporophyte’.
 The gamete-producing organism, which is haploid, is called a gametophyte.
 Thus, there is an ‘alternation of generations’ with a haploid form alternating with a diploid form (Figure 1).
 Often one of the two forms is challenging to appreciate, largely because they are often challenging to see — they are often small, short-lived, and may not live a separate existence from the previous generation.
 That is, the haploid and diploid forms may not spatially distinct from each other; they may be temporarily, or permanently, a part of their parent!

 As in animals, the female gamete, the egg, does not move.
 It is retained in the organism that produces it.
 In the case of plants this is a haploid gametophyte (not a diploid individual as in mammals).
-And in some of the plants discussed in this chapter the zygote formed by the fertilization of an egg grows out of the archegonium (the structure in which an egg is produced) and after fertilization produces a sporophyte attached to the gametophyte.
+And in some of the plants discussed in this chapter the zygote formed by the fertilization of an egg grows out of the archegonium (the structure in which an egg is produced) and produces a sporophyte attached to the gametophyte.
 Alternatively, the entire (female) gametophyte of some plant groups is embedded in the diploid plant (the sporophyte) that produced the spore that developed into the female gametophyte.
-That is, in some plant groups, the spores produced by sporophytes are not dispersed, instead the spore germinates where it is produced and grows to produce a gametophyte plant on or inside a sporophyte plant.
-Mobile male gametophytes and sedentary female gametophytes are features of a few plants discussed in this chapter but are much more significantly developed in seed plants, discussed in the next chapter.
+That is, in some plant groups, the spores produced by sporophytes are not dispersed; instead the spore germinates where it is produced and grows to produce a gametophyte plant on or inside a sporophyte plant.
+Mobile male gametophytes and sedentary female gametophytes are features of a very few of the non-seed plants discussed in this chapter but are ubiquitous in seed plants, discussed in the next two chapters.
 In this chapter we consider the more readily observable and understandable alternation of generations that is found in plants without seeds.

 Mosses Liverworts and Hornworts